English

 Continuous casting facility

-Instrumentation for continuous casting facility:
+Instrumentation for continuous casting facility

 Heating furnace - Slabs entry